Droopnath Ramphul State College: History

 In 1980, it was named after Judge Droopnath Ramphul (born 20 February 1921).

 In June 1995, students transferred to a new location in Souvenir, Calebasses.
 The school was then renamed to Queen Elizabeth College - North (QEC-North).

 Following protest against the use of the name QEC-North by Queen Elizabeth College girls, the school went to its original name till 2003 when it became a Form VI College and was thereafter named Droopnath Ramphul State College.

 In 2005, DRSC has attained its first ever laureate for the HSC Examination done in 2004.

 In June 2006, the school became a national college, and after three years, a fresh intake of Form I (Ex-Grade 7) students with four A+ (now known as 1) was enrolled.
 Students mostly come from Port Louis, the North, and the East.

 In 2008, DRSC had a population of roughly 795 students, 535 of whom were from DRSC and 260 from Pamplemousses State Secondary School, who were accommodated at DRSC because their school was under construction.

 In 2012, DRSC started their tradition of attaining at least one Laureate every year.

 In February 2014, DRSC had attained its first Sir Seewoosagur Ramgoolam (SSR) National Scholarship for the HSC Examination done in 2013 on the girls' side (alongside Collège Du Saint Esprit on the boys' side).

 In February 2019, DRSC had attained its first ever Laureate on the Technical side for the HSC Examination done in 2018.
 The former rector, Mr Nowkeswar Persand himself said that he was not expecting a laureate on the Technical side, but rather on the Science and Economics side on his interview.

 In June 2021, DRSC was transformed into an academy, meaning the school will now be a mixed school and will only serves Grade 10 to 13.
-In 21 June 2021, the first batch of around 180 students, around ninety boys and around ninety girls officially started their studies at DRSC.
+On 21 June 2021, the first batch of around 180 students, around ninety boys and around ninety girls officially started their studies at DRSC.

 In February 2023, DRSC was the first school to have attained the Sir Anerood Jugnauth (SAJ) National Scholarship for the HSC Examination done in 2022 on the girls' side (alongside Royal College Curepipe on the boys' side).
-Following the scholarship, on 21st June 2023, the Prize Giving Ceremony was graced by the Honourable, Lady Sarojini Jugnauth.
+Following the scholarship, on 21 June 2023, the Prize Giving Ceremony was graced by the Honourable, Lady Sarojini Jugnauth.